 And remember the natural language tool is a very simple analysis of text.
 It does not see my title as a title or my subheadings and so does not weight these (but Google in full swing does!)

 But why did this text only score 0.16 for 'entity salience'.
 Because if this really were an article about entity salience alone I would be talking about tokenization, lemmatization, word dependency and all sorts of fun academic stuff.
 However we don't need to go there unless we're talking about very advanced SEO.

 This article should not rank when someone is searching for 'entity salience' - it is a vast field in itself.
-It should rank for 'entity salience in SEO', and it has a balanced score for both of those terms .
+It should rank for 'entity salience in SEO', and it has a balanced score for both of those terms ... so it does.

-Spammers would so it simply by using 'pictures of kittens' in specific places such as the url and page title and a large number of times on the page itself.
-One way to achieve this would be to insert the phrase using white text on a white background so only search engines would see it.
+Spammers would do it simply by putting the phrase 'pictures of kittens' in specific places such as the url and page title and a large number of times on the page itself.
+One way to achieve this would be to insert the phrase using white text on a white background so only search engines would read it.

-The Entity Salience search engines will attempt to understand when 'better' content appears on the web and should rank higher than other websites even if it has a very weak or non-existent backlink profile.
+With Entity Salience search engines will attempt to understand when 'better' content appears on the web and should rank higher than other websites even if that better content has a very weak or non-existent backlink profile.